Coworking re-imagined | What will you discover? | The center of innovation

 Our refurbished brownstone’s welcoming outdoor terrace, collaborative indoor spaces, coffee bar & lounge make it the ideal business home base.

-(Left to right) David Kimelberg, (CEO), Brooke LeBoeuf (Art Director), Ashley Amplement (V/P of Operations),
+(L to R) David Kimelberg, (Founder), Brooke LeBoeuf (Art Director), Ashley Amplement (V/P of Operations),

 Sophia Marshall (Community Manager)